RnIrV4256/DUGP-Net/README.md

 # JHUD-Net
-This repository is the Pytorch implementation of "Ambiguity-aware Joint High-Uncertainty Disturbance for Semi-supervised MR Image Segmentation"
+This repository is the Pytorch implementation of "Dual-Uncertainty Guided Perturbation for Enhancing Semi-Supervised MRI Segmentation"